syncfusion-content/xamarin-docs/Xamarin/SfDigitalGauge/Setting-Character-Dimensions.md

 # Setting Character Dimensions

+The Digital Characters size can be scaled using `CharacterHeight` and `CharacterWidth` properties in the SfDigitalGauge control.

 ## CharacterHeight

 The value of the Digital Characters is scaled by altering the height of the digital characters.
 It is achieved by setting the `CharacterHeight` property in the SfDigitalGauge.